Bring your Mexican date night home with these Crispy Beer Battered Fish Tacos that are perfect for pairing with a marg and chips and salsa.

 - Lime wedges, guacamole, and salsa, for serving

-- While the oil comes to temp, combine flour, garlic powder, 1 teaspoons salt, and 1 teaspoons pepper.
+While the oil comes to temp, combine flour, garlic powder, 1 teaspoon salt, and 1 teaspoon pepper.
 Stir egg into dry ingredients.

-- Dip fish fillets into the batter, then drop one at a time into hot oil.
+Dip fish fillets into the batter, then drop one at a time into the hot oil.